balena-io-modules/node-balena-lint/README.md

-resin-lint
+@balena/lint
 ==========

-`resin-lint` is a linter based on [coffeelint](https://github.com/clutchski/coffeelint), [coffeescope2](https://github.com/za-creature/coffeescope), [tslint](https://palantir.github.io/tslint/) and [prettier](https://github.com/prettier/prettier) to detect style errors based on Resin.io coding guidelines.
+`@balena/lint` is a linter based on [coffeelint](https://github.com/clutchski/coffeelint), [coffeescope2](https://github.com/za-creature/coffeescope), [tslint](https://palantir.github.io/tslint/) and [prettier](https://github.com/prettier/prettier) to detect style errors based on balena.io coding guidelines.

 Overview
 --------

-`resin-lint` uses Resin's `coffeelint.json`, `tslint.json` and `.prettierrc`.
+`@balena/lint` uses balena's `coffeelint.json`, `tslint.json` and `.prettierrc`.
-If a `coffeelint.json` or `tslint.json` is found in the to-be-linted project directory or its parents then the rules found in it will be merged with the default `resin-lint` ones.
+If a `coffeelint.json` or `tslint.json` is found in the to-be-linted project directory or its parents then the rules found in it will be merged with the default `@balena/lint` ones.
-Another way to to override the default resin-lint rules is by specifying a configuration file with the `-f` parameter.
+Another way to to override the default balena lint rules is by specifying a configuration file with the `-f` parameter.

 ## Typescript